 - Minimum Cost: $395 (for a starter kit, which contains some jewelry)

 Product Overview: Premier Designs is a little different as the product line isn’t faith-based at all.
 Instead, the products are simply jewelry in a wide variety of styles.
-The general idea is that the pieces are ‘high fashion’ while still being affordable to the average consumer.
+The general idea is that the pieces are ‘high fashion’ while still being affordable to the average consumer, and easily paired with any type of clothing.

 The pieces are appealing and Premier Design has a large number of different items to choose from.
 There is also a small faith-based section, with various products that you might find appealing.